 Do You Qualify to File a Lawsuit for Bariatric Surgery?

-If you’ve suffered serious complications following weight loss surgery at Danbury Hospital, the Connecticut medical malpractice lawyers at Berkowitz and Hanna LLC can investigate your surgery to determine if any form of hospital negligence occurred.
-If there is any sign of malpractice, we will help you get compensation for your injuries and suffering.
+If you’ve suffered serious complications following weight loss surgery at Danbury Hospital, the bariatric surgery attorneys at Berkowitz Hanna can investigate your surgery to determine if any form of hospital negligence occurred.
+If there is any sign of malpractice (medical negligence, hospital malpractice, etc.), we will help you get compensation for your injuries and suffering.
 To learn more, schedule a consultation today.

 Information about Danbury Hospital